microsoft/xlang/design_notes/XDN01 - A Strategy for Language Interoperability.md

 ### Language Projections

-A projection converts calls made in using familiar concepts in one programming language into a calls that, on the machine’s call stack and in machine registers, conforms to the abstract binary interface.
+A projection converts calls made in using familiar concepts in one programming language into a calls that, on the machine's call stack and in machine registers, conforms to the abstract binary interface.
 On the other side of the call, another projection converts those calls into a call tailored to the language that the library was implemented in.
-As a simple example, this means that you could call an API in C\# using a System.String, and the C++ implementation would receive a std::string_view.
+As a simple example, this means that you could call an API in C# using a System.String, and the C++ implementation would receive a std::string_view.

 In some compiled languages, this translation may involve a few simple type conversions, or potentially no work at all.
 In interpreted languages, this can sometimes involve more complex transformations.
 For example, JavaScript has a very different notion of numbers than most other languages.
 However, the ABI is specifically tailored to minimize the cost and data loss in these conversions.